Governor has no authority to seek resignations of VCs, says Kerala CM | Education

 Vijayan said the Governor has no such powers and accused him of acting against the Constitution and the essence of democracy.

-The Chief Minister alleged that the Governor's move was an encroachment on the powers of a democratically elected government, and the universities that are supposed to be academically independent.
+The Chief Minister, in a press meet held here, alleged that the Governor's move was an encroachment on the powers of a democratically elected government, and the universities that are supposed to be academically independent.

 A day after Khan kicked up a political storm seeking resignation of vice chancellors of nine varsities in the state, Vijayan said it was an unusual move and accused him of ''waging war'' with an intention to ''destroy'' the universities in the state.